panacloud/bootcamp-2020/README.md

-### Bootcamp Project 11: Build a Taskbox React Component in TypeScript using Storybook 6 (Tests are also Required)
+### Bootcamp Project 11: Build a Taskbox React Component in TypeScript using Storybook 6 (Tests are also Required) and Publishing it on Bit
 Build a Taskbox, a task management UI (similar to Asana), complete with multiple item types and states.
 We'll go from building simple UI components to assembling screens.
 Each chapter the the tutorial illustrates a different aspect of developing UIs with Storybook.

 [Taskbox with Storybook for React tutorial](https://www.learnstorybook.com/intro-to-storybook/react/en/get-started/)